-- Obliquity (the tilt of the earths axis toward and away from the sun)
+- Obliquity (the tilt of Earth's axis toward and away from the sun)

-- Precession (the wobble of the earths axis toward and away from the sun)
+- Precession (the wobble of Earth's axis toward and away from the sun)

 The two terms you want to be familiar with in the Milankovitch cycles are perihelion and aphelion.
 These terms pertain to proximity to, and/or climate forcing from solar energy.

-- Perihelion is when the earth, or in the case of the tilt and wobble cycles, the northern hemisphere land mass facing the sun, is closest to the sun causing warming.
+- Perihelion is when Earth spends more time in close proximity to the sun, or in the case of the tilt and wobble cycles when the northern hemisphere land mass facing the sun is closest to the sun, causing warming.

-- Aphelion is the opposite, when the earth, or in the case of the tilt and wobble cycles, the northern hemisphere land mass facing the sun, is further from the sun causing cooling.
+- Aphelion is the opposite, when the Earth spends more time during the year away from the sun, or in the case of the tilt and wobble cycles when the northern hemisphere land mass facing the sun is further from the sun, causing cooling.

 The Eccentricity Cycle (Elliptical Cycle)